Sandeep-Dave/QuakeBook/README.md

 ## Documentation

-QuakeBook uses ApiDoc.js to create client-side [documentation for our API.](https://github.com/Sandeep-Dave/QuakeBook/blob/master/public/index.html)
+QuakeBook uses ApiDoc.js to create client-side [documentation for our API.](https://quakebook.herokuapp.com/)

 ## Description
 This api will serve data relating to a social network surrounding earthquake events.
 Users will be able to provide their home location as well as additional locations and find the locations and magnitudes of all earthquakes within a given radius of each location and for a specified timeframe.
 Additionally, they will be capable of commenting on their impressions of a specified earthquake and connect with other people who have also commented on that earthquake.
 Users will be able to save a list of notable earthquakes as well as a list of other users whom they may want to 'friend.'

+QuakeBook gives users the ability to connect to individuals with whom they might want to collaborate on an earthquake action plan to ensure future preparedness.

 ### Profile